 In this blog post we will cover what are clay pigeons made of and the future of clay pigeon shooting.
 Clay pigeon shooting, also known as clay target shooting, has roots that date back to the 19th century.
-Originally, participants in this sport would actually shoot at live pigeons released from cages, hence the term “pigeon shooting.”
-However, as concerns over animal welfare grew and the need for a more sustainable and repeatable target became apparent, alternatives to live pigeons were sought.
+Originally, participants in this sport would actually shoot at live pigeons released from cages, hence the term “pigeon shooting”.
+However, as concerns regarding animal welfare grew and the need for a more sustainable and repeatable target practice became apparent, alternatives to live pigeons were sought out.

 In the late 1800s, the first clay pigeons emerged.
 These artificial targets were designed to simulate the unpredictable movements of a bird in flight.
 The use of clay targets not only eliminated the need for live birds but also offered a standardized target for shooters, making competitions more uniform and fair.